Revit for Mac: What Actually Works in 2026

 That powerful GPU Apple put in your MacBook?
 For your Revit and visualisation workflow, with Parallels it’s largely sitting on the sidelines.

 So why does this solve the Revit on Mac problem?
-Because Revit isn’t running on your Mac anymore.
-It’s running on a Windows workstation in a data centre.
+Because Revit isn't running on your Mac anymore.
+It's running on a Windows workstation in a data centre.
 Your Mac — and its operating system — becomes irrelevant.
-You open your browser, connect to your workstation, and Revit is there.
+You open your browser, connect to the workstation, and Revit is there.
 Full performance, full plugin support, full GPU access.
-The fact that you’re sitting in front of a Mac is nobody’s problem.
+The fact that you're sitting in front of a Mac is nobody's problem.

-There are at least two providers offering this for architects who want to run Revit on a Mac.
-Full disclosure: we’re one of them — which makes us the least objective people on the planet to write this comparison.
-We know it, and you’re probably thinking it.
-So we’ll stick to facts only, and let you decide.
+There are at least two providers offering this for architects who want to run Revit for Mac.
+Full disclosure: we're one of them — which makes us the least objective people on the planet to write this comparison.
+We know it, and you're probably thinking it.
+So we'll stick to facts only, and let you decide.

 What Vagon and Designair have in common